eduardoboucas/buildtimes/posts/2025-03-25-you-should-know-this-before-choosing-nextjs/2025-03-25-you-should-know-this-before-choosing-nextjs.md

 This is the expectation with Next.js, an open-source web development framework created and [governed by Vercel](https://nextjs.org/governance), a cloud provider that offers managed hosting of Next.js as a service.<!--more-->

-There is nothing wrong with a company profiting from an open-source software it has created, especially when that helps fund the development of the project.
+There is nothing wrong with a company profiting from an open-source software it created, especially when that helps fund the development of the project.
 In fact, there are plenty of examples of that model working successfully in our industry.

 But I think that can only work sustainably if the boundaries between the company and the open-source project are abundantly clear, with well-defined expectations between the maintainers, the hosting providers and the users about how and where each feature of the framework can be used.